 Can my partner work while our partnership visa is being processed?

-Usually your partner cannot start working just because an application has been lodged.
-Work rights come from holding a visa that grants them - they do not begin simply because a partnership visa is in progress.
+Usually not just because an application is lodged, work rights come from holding a visa that grants them, not from applying.
 If your partner is on a visitor visa while waiting, that visa carries no work rights, and working without the right visa can seriously harm a future application.

-Once a partner of a New Zealander work visa is granted, it normally comes with open work rights, meaning your partner can work for almost any employer in almost any role without the employer needing to do anything extra.
-The key point is that those rights start from the grant of the visa, not from the date you applied.
+Once a Partner of a New Zealander Work Visa is granted, it normally comes with open work rights: almost any employer, almost any role.
+Those rights start from the grant of the visa, not the date you applied.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.